-Wireless internet access at The American Library in Paris (ALP) is free of charge for all members and day/week pass users.
+Wireless internet access at The American Library in Paris (ALP) is free of charge for all members and visitors who have purchase day or week passes.
 The Library also provides four dedicated workstations you may reserve.

 All users of the internet service (wireless or through dedicated workstations) are bound by the terms of The American Library in Paris Internet use policy below.